ricardoraposo/gruvbox-minor.nvim/README.md

-This colorscheme was made for personal use.
+This colorscheme was made for personal use.<br>
 I mainly code in Typescript and Golang, so there might be a few highlight groups that were not set yet, so PR's are more than welcome.

 ## Acknowledgements